AustralianSimon/storyparkScraper/readme.md

 7. Run command: python main.py

 #### docker
-There is a dockerfile for those that like to build and run them.
+NB - there is a known issue with docker atm so I recommend you run via venv There is a dockerfile for those that like to build and run them.
 I will assume you know how to access your machine running docker.
 1. Open your Terminal
 2. Run command: git clone https://github.com/AustralianSimon/storyparkScraper.git StoryParkScraper